-Love Letters Don’t Conquer All: Why the Trump-Kim Summit Collapsed
+How the White House Is Spinning the North Korea Summit Collapse

 It’s now known rather famously, in Donald Trump’s Twitter feed at least, as the “walk”—the president cutting short his summit in Vietnam with Kim Jong Un because, per a wisdom that fast took root back in Washington, no nuclear deal was better than a bad one.

-Since the standoff in late February, however, the reasons why Trump walked and where he’s headed on North Korea have remained obscure.
+Since the standoff in late February, however, the reasons Trump walked and where he’s headed on North Korea have remained obscure.
 In a classified briefing last week to the Senate Foreign Relations Committee, the president’s special representative for North Korea, Stephen Biegun, dropped a number of hints—including, according to one senator who was in the room, that the administration is now placing hope for a breakthrough in the lower-level negotiations it once ridiculed.
 Biegun himself has since argued publicly that even though the summit didn’t yield a deal, Trump’s personal diplomacy with Kim may yet compel the North Korean leader to direct those negotiating on his behalf to reach one.

 A year ago, when Trump became the first U.S. president to agree to a meeting with his North Korean counterpart, a senior administration official declared that the history of unsuccessful working-level talks to denuclearize North Korea during the Clinton, Bush, and Obama administrations “speaks for itself.”
-Under Trump, who cites his “great relationship” with Kim as the primary reason why he will succeed where his predecessors failed, the approach has been to set a date and location for the leaders to get together and then have their deputies scramble to deliver results, rather than the other way around.
+Under Trump, who cites his “great relationship” with Kim as the primary reason he will succeed where his predecessors failed, the approach has been to set a date and location for the leaders to get together and then have their deputies scramble to deliver results, rather than the other way around.

 Critics have argued that in placing such emphasis on his personal dealings with Kim, Trump has undercut his advisers.
-After the second summit ended without a deal, however, the Trump administration is pointing to a silver lining: the summit’s collapse could paradoxically empower the leaders’ diplomats and technocrats.
+After the second summit ended without a deal, however, the Trump administration is pointing to a silver lining: The summit’s collapse could paradoxically empower the leaders’ diplomats and technocrats.

 Ahead of their meeting in Hanoi, “it just seemed pretty clear to [Biegun] that Kim was playing the waiting game for the one-on-one” with Trump, the Connecticut Democrat Chris Murphy told me.
-Biegun’s argument is that by walking away, “it sets the conditions for serious negotiations [by lower-level officials] that couldn't happen until Kim realized he couldn't pull one over on Trump.”
+Biegun’s argument is that walking away “sets the conditions for serious negotiations [by lower-level officials] that couldn’t happen until Kim realized he couldn’t pull one over on Trump.”

 Asked for comment on these and other characterizations of Biegun’s briefing provided to The Atlantic by senators who met with him, a State Department spokesperson declined to “comment on remarks made in a classified setting.”